mattiamari/unibo-iot-ledbag/README.md

 # Led To Bag

+(University project)

-First project for the IoT class.
+First project for the Embedded Systems Programming class.